wp-plugins/wp-my-admin-bar/readme.txt

 * My Cache: Allows for quick access to selected Cache Plugins.
 * My Tools: Web tools for WP Developers and Bloggers.

-Other Features Include: Being able to remove the Wordpress Logo from the Admin Bar, remove the Howdy statement and for multisite setups: Remove the WP Icon from the My Sites menu and replace it with Site ID's.
+### Other Features Include:

+* Mobile / Portable Device Friendly
+* Remove the Wordpress Logo from the Admin Bar.
+* Remove the Howdy Dropdown, disable the dropdown, or remove features within the dropdown.
+* Disable the dropdown on the Howdy menu.
+* Remove Update Notices, Content menus and the Search Icon from the Frontend.
+* Disable the Admin Bar on the Backend and/or the Frontend.

 ### Plugin works with and has been tested on: